-He worked as a Jesuit missionary priest in Chile during the reign of General Pinochet and he has also worked in Central America and East Africa.
-He lived for many years with Fr Peter McVerry and a few other Jesuits among socio-economically disadvantaged people in a tower block of flats in Ballymun, Dublin before it was demolished.
+He worked as a Jesuit missionary priest in Chile during the reign of General Pinochet.
+For his story in those years go to https://www.youtube.com/watch?v=H0BB3D6oB3Q or https://vimeo.com/irishjesuits.
+He has also worked in Central America and East Africa.
+He lived for thirteen years with Fr Peter McVerry, the well known campaigner for homeless young people, and a few other Jesuits among socio-economically disadvantaged people.
+They lived in a tower block of flats in Ballymun, Dublin before it was demolished.

-Bernadette Flanagan, Chair of SpIRE, completed her PhD in Humanities (Spirituality) at the Milltown Institute, Dublin.
+Bernadette Flanagan, Chair and co-founder of SpIRE, completed her PhD in Humanities (Spirituality) at the Milltown Institute, Dublin.
 Since that time she has become an Associate Professor in Spirituality and led the development of MA and professional doctoral studies in spirituality in Ireland.
 She has consulted to a wide range of organisations in Ireland and overseas on dimensions of spiritual education, spiritual care and spiritual practice in such fields as healthcare, education, relational wellbeing, aging; addiction and leadership.

 Side by side with her expanding disciplinary expertise, Bernadette has had a distinguished career as a manager and leader in third and fourth level education in Ireland.
 She has held such roles as President (Acting), Deputy President, Vice-President for Academic Affairs, Registrar, Head of Department and Director of Research.
 In these roles she has developed quality systems, administration systems, strategic plans, implementation plans, teaching & learning strategies and institution-wide research activities.
 She has had responsibility for line managing staff and negotiating partnerships, as well as validation and accreditation for more than 30 programmes ~ NFQ LEVELS 6 – 10 ~ with various agencies (NCEA / HETAC, NUI, CCE, MIE, UW, DCU).
 Her expertise has been called on by a wide diversity of academic bodies in Ireland.
 For example, she was Chairperson of the Board of Governors in St Patrick’s College Thurles, a member of the Steering Group of the Institute of Education Research in Ireland (IoERI) and of the All Ireland Institute of Hospice & Palliative Care (AIIHPC) Research Hub.

 An Ursuline Sister and member of the Congregation’s Leadership team, Anne Marie is also a member of the Board of Directors of the All Ireland Spiritual Guidance Association (AISGA).

 Michael Howlett has a doctorate in Theology, and a PhD in English.
-He is Professor and Head of Department of Applied Arts at Waterford Institute of Technology (WIT), Waterford, Ireland, where he also lectures in Theology and Religious Studies, and offers the Interdisciplinary Seminars.
-He has developed many undergraduate and graduate programmes for the department, the most recent being the interdisciplinary BA Honours which includes majors in Theology and Religious Studies, and in English, and the MA in Social Studies contributing modules on Social Justice, Contemporary Spirituality, and Faith, Communities and Society.
+He is Professor Emeritus and retired Head of Department of Applied Arts at Waterford Institute of Technology (WIT), Waterford, Ireland, where he also lectured in Theology and Religious Studies, and offered the Interdisciplinary Seminars.
+He developed many undergraduate and graduate programmes for the department, the most recent being the interdisciplinary BA Honours which includes majors in Theology and Religious Studies, and in English, and the MA in Social Studies contributing modules on Social Justice, Contemporary Spirituality, and Faith, Communities and Society.
 His research interests lie in the interacting relationships between literature, society, spirituality and religion, and he has published in Irish and European theological journals.
 As well as serving on the SpIRE Advisory Group he is a member of the Social Justice Ireland board and its Academic Advisory committee.

 Michael’s interest in spirituality developed when he was working with youth services and parish renewal more than thirty years ago.
 Following this experience he began a study of Patrick Kavanagh for his theology doctorate in which he focused on the Human Being in Kavanagh’s poetry.
 This work led him to appreciate the fundamental spiritual dimension of human beings, a conviction which was further strengthened in a doctoral study of James Joyce’s writings.
 For Michael, spirituality is a core value and starting point and lies at the heart of religion and of pastoral and social renewal.